Public Safety ERCES

 There are a few things you should know about public safety DAS in order to make an informed decision about which system will best meet your needs and offer the best possible solution for first responders in an emergency.

 - The National Electrical Manufacturer Association (NEMA) specifies that communication equipment most be watertight, waterproof, and “exclude at least 65 GPM of water from a one-inch nozzle delivered from a distance not less than 10 feet for five minutes.”
 All equipment enclosures for public safety communications systems must meet NEMA’s enclosure standards to minimize exposure and damage in the event of an emergency.

 - Your system needs to include monitoring alarms that notify you of power or battery failure, antenna network malfunctions, and low-battery capacity for backup.
 The level of monitoring required is dictated by the fire marshal or AHJ in your local jurisdiction.

 - NFPA and IFC both require −95 dBm signal strength within the coverage area of the system across all frequencies, including high-frequency VHF.
 This may require a greater number of interior antennas for 700 or 800 MHz to achieve the proper amount of coverage and signal strength.

 Why Choose Powerful Signal?

 Powerful Signal has been providing world-class customer service for over a decade.
-Our business and public-sector customers keep coming back to us for passive DAS (distributed antenna system) solutions for new buildings and modifications to existing buildings.
+Our business and public-sector customers keep coming back to us for cellular DAS (distributed antenna system) solutions for new buildings and modifications to existing buildings.
 As part of our business practice:

 - We maintain all system design records.

 - Our customers have an assigned, personal support representative.

 - We work with the best equipment manufacturers.